 -Barnard/Columbia University Department of Physical Education.

 -The New York Spine Institute, Garden City, Long Island.

 -Step Into Stride Physical Therapy, Bay Ridge, Brooklyn.

--The Collective School of Music, NYC.
+-The Collective School of Music.

 -A.R.E.
-Holistic Health and Wellness Center, NYC.
+Holistic Health and Wellness Center.

-I am recommended by the following Physicians:
+I am regularly recommended by:

 -Dr. Alexander Simotas-Hospital For Special Surgery, NYC.